 Do over-the-counter pain relievers help?

-According to research published in 2000, nonsteroidal anti-inflammatory (NSAID) medications, such as ibuprofen (Advil), don’t do much to relieve DOMS pain.
+According to research published in 2000, analgesic medications such as aspirin or acetaminophen don’t do much to relieve DOMS pain.

 DOMS rarely requires a trip to the doctor.
 But the American Council on Sports Medicine recommends you see a doctor or nurse practitioner if the pain from DOMS stops you from doing your normal daily activities.